For those of us blessed with not having raging headaches, hmm…For the rest of us, headaches are not cute.

 If you suffer from headaches, you’re not the only one.
 Around 15 % of the population of this world experiences regular headaches and migraines.
 Unlike a migraine, headaches aren’t a neurological condition.
 It’s a sign of stress, illness, or perhaps a poor lifestyle.

-Essential Oils are self-administering.
-With correct education, they are easy and cost effective to use.
-Some Essential Oils contain phytohormones (plant hormones) to help our endocrine system.
+With the correct education, essential oils are easy and cost effective to use.
+Some essential oils contain phytohormones (plant hormones) to help our endocrine system.
 Headaches are often caused due to hormone imbalances.

 What Are The Best Essential Oils That You Can Use For Headaches?

-Choose from the following list of Essential Oils and see which one or ones give you the best relief.
-Based on how the aroma makes you feel, your nose will tell you the most appropriate Essential Oil for you.
+Choose from the following list of essential oils and see which one or ones give you the best relief.
+Based on how the aroma makes you feel, your nose will tell you the most appropriate essential oil.

-Try my favorite essential oil product Amoils H-Headaches!
+Do you commonly experience tension or cluster headaches or migraines…fret not!
+Try my favorite essential oil product for headaches Amoils H-Headaches!
 You can read my review on this product for more details.